-DEGREE ASSOCIATE OF APPLIED SCIENCE DEGREE & CERTIFICATE
+DEGREE ASSOCIATE OF APPLIED SCIENCE DEGREE AND CERTIFICATE

 The Business Management program is designed especially for students interested a two-year, or shorter, degree to enter into the workplace.
-(Although some of this degree transfers, students interested in a four-year Bachelor's Degree will want to check out our transfer Business Administration/Accounting program for a better transfer option.)

 This program provides the fundamentals necessary to be able to solve business-oriented problems.
 Students obtain extensive hands-on experience working "real-world" business problems relating to management and supervision.
 Students graduating from the program will have a solid business background necessary to enter or advance in the business job market in a variety of positions.